MolSSI/cookiecutter-cms/README.md

 ### Where is setup.py?

-For a long time, many Python projects relied on the library called `setuptools`.
-This dependency required python to run, and by its nature limited how much configuration could be done. `setup.py` has since been superseded by a new file called `pyproject.toml`, which is a build-system agnostic file which serves much of the same purpose, but can be extended to any number of tools, many of which can be retrieved from the internet simply by defining it in the `pyproject.toml` file.
+For a long time, many Python projects relied on one of the libraries `distutils` or `setuptools` and a corresponding meta-data defining file often called `setup.py`.
+These dependencies required python to run, and by its nature limited how much configuration could be done. `setup.py` has since been superseded by a new file called `pyproject.toml`, which is a build-system agnostic file which serves much of the same purpose, but can be extended to any number of tools, many of which can be retrieved from the internet simply by defining it in the `pyproject.toml` file.
 Many of the features which were in `setup.py` can be replaced by equivalent keys in the `pyproject.toml`.
 By default, the cookiecutter uses the `setuptools` backend anyways, just with the modernized install specification.

 ## Next steps and web integrations